WingsZeng/wingshot/README.md

-# Watershot
+# Wingshot

-A simple wayland native screenshot tool inspired by [Flameshot](https://flameshot.org/).
+A fork of [Watershot](https://github.com/Kirottu/watershot), which is a simple wayland native screenshot tool inspired by [Flameshot](https://flameshot.org/).

-## Packages

-On an Arch based distro, you can simply install the AUR package [watershot](https://aur.archlinux.org/packages/watershot), or [watershot-git](https://aur.archlinux.org/packages/watershot-git) for the latest git version.

-This project is a flake!
-If you have Nix, you know what to do.

 ## Manual installation